 Consequences of Non-Compliance

 ΕΦΕΤ regularly inspects food businesses to ensure compliance with temperature standards.
 Failure to meet these standards can result in penalties as per National Law 4235/2014, including fines, product disposal, and, in severe cases, temporary closure or criminal charges for repeated violations.
-Maintaining accurate records of temperature monitoring is essential, not only to demonstrate compliance during inspections but also to protect businesses from liability in the event of consumer complaints or foodborne illness claims.

 Conclusion